-What are the key changes introduced by the new Belgian Code for Companies and Associations?
+What are the key changes introduced by the new Belgian Companies and Associations Code?

 Flexibility & competitiveness.
 Those two words summarize perfectly the motive for a new, better framework for companies & associations in Belgium.

-The BCCA introduces major changes to the existing legal landscape, envisioning a more efficient, more attractive framework for businesses and their investors.
+The BCAC introduces major changes to the existing legal landscape, envisioning a more efficient, more attractive framework for businesses and their investors.